Texas Exports and Foreign Investment

 International Investment Creates Jobs in Texas

-- In 2021 (latest data available), foreign-controlled companies employed 660,500 Texas workers.
-Major sources of foreign investment in Texas included the United Kingdom, Japan and Germany.
+- In 2023 (latest data available), foreign-controlled companies employed an estimated 722 thousand Texas workers.
+Major sources of foreign investment in Texas included the United Kingdom, Japan, and Canada.

 Texas’s Major Metropolitan Areas Benefit from Exporting